This post may contain affiliate links. Please see our disclosure policy.

 • 4 cups thistle tea, strained

-• 1 box powdered pectin, 1.75 oz, such as Sure-Jell original
+• 1 box powdered pectin, 1.75 oz, such as Sure-Jell original, or 6 Tbsp if bulk pectin

 Instructions

-• Bring 4 cups of water to a boil.
+• Bring the water to a boil.
 Remove from heat and let cool for 1-2 minutes.
 Add the thistle blossoms and push them down until fully submerged.
 Cover and steep for at least 1 hour or overnight in the refrigerator.

 • Strain the tea through a fine mesh strainer or jelly bag, pressing gently on the blossoms.
-Measure 4 cups of tea, adding water if needed to make up the difference.
+Measure the strained tea, adding water if needed to reach the full amount called for in the ingredients.

 • Place the thistle tea in a large pot and add the lemon juice.
 Whisk in the powdered pectin until completely dissolved.
 Bring to a full rolling boil over high heat, stirring constantly.